Yang Gui: Later career

 After the completion of the Red Flag Canal, Yang was promoted to deputy director of the Revolutionary Committee of Luoyang Prefecture in July 1969, Party Secretary of Anyang Prefecture in October 1972, and a member of the provincial party standing committee of Henan in February 1973.
-In August 1973, he was elected as an alternate member of the 10th Central Committee of the Communist Party of China.
+In August 1973, he was elected as an alternate member of the 10th Central Committee of the Chinese Communist Party.
 In November 1973, he was transferred to the National Government in Beijing, where he held various positions in the Ministry of Public Security, the Fifth Ministry of Machine Building, and the Ministry of Agriculture.

 Retirement and death

 Yang retired in June 1995, but was hired by the Shanxi Provincial Government as an advisor to the Yellow River diversion project in 1996.
 In 2006, the Chinese national government officially elevated him to the rank of vice-minister.

 Yang died in the early morning of 10 April 2018, at the age of 89.